Sustainability Reporting, CSRD

 The CSRD applies to EU companies as well as non-EU public and private companies that meet the thresholds described below.
 As a result, US and other non-EU companies doing EU business may be required to prepare ESG reports under EU regulations even if those companies are not listed on a European stock exchange.
 Although non-EU companies have the longest reporting timeframes, many EU subsidiaries of non-EU companies will have to report sooner.
 Non-EU companies with subsidiaries that are required to report earlier could, for practical reasons, consider early reporting at parent company level rather than preparing a separate report at subsidiary level.
 Especially those companies that already make solid voluntary ESG disclosures.
 Learn more about sustainability reporting.

-In the US, there is a parallel but more limited movement towards expanding mandatory ESG reporting.
-The SEC has taken a more piecemeal approach than the CSRD, focusing on specific ESG issues when developing its regulations rather than requiring the publication of comprehensive ESG reports.
-In particular, the SEC has proposed rules for reporting on climate change and cybersecurity and is expected to propose rules for human capital disclosure and board diversity over the next year.
+In the US there is a parallel but more limited one Development towards an expansion of mandatory ESG reporting.
+The SEC has taken a more piecemeal approach than the CSRD, focusing on specific ESG issues when drafting its regulations, rather than requiring the publication of comprehensive ESG reports.
+In particular, the SEC has proposed rules for reporting on climate change and cybersecurity, and is expected to propose rules for human capital disclosures and corporate directors' diversity over the next year.

-The CSRD empowers the European Commission to recognize sustainability reporting standards used by non-EU countries as equivalent. finally will Growth through ethical reduction on the subject.
-As the SEC has not yet proposed, and is not currently expected to have, equally comprehensive sustainability reporting rules, it is unlikely that the SEC rules will be recognized as equivalent to all CSRD reporting standards (although some, such as the climate change, could be recognized as equivalent).
+The CSRD empowers the European Commission to recognize sustainability reporting standards used by non-EU countries as equivalent. finally will growth through ethical reduction to the topic.
+Because the SEC has not yet proposed equally comprehensive sustainability reporting rules and is not currently expected to do so, it is unlikely that the SEC rules will be recognized as equivalent to all CSRD reporting standards (although some, such as the climate change, could be recognized as equivalent).
 As a result, US issuers that fall within the scope of the new EU rules will likely need to publish their own report to comply with the CSRD.
-In addition, the scope of the CSRD extends beyond most of the voluntary reporting standards currently used by companies in the United States and elsewhere, such as the Task Force on Climate-Related Financial Disclosures (TCFD) framework or the 77 industry-specific standards of sustainability Accounting Standards Board.
+In addition, the scope of CSRD extends beyond that of most voluntary reporting standards currently used by companies in the United States and elsewhere, such as the Task Force on Climate-Related Financial Disclosures (TCFD) framework or the 77 industry-specific Sustainability Standards Accounting Standards Board.

 Prepare for sustainability reporting?